michaelbromley/horizonal/README.md

      |----> ...
 ```

-One page, and all its child element, will be displayed at a time.
+One page, and all its child elements, will be displayed at a time.
 Horizonal includes scroll, keyboard and touch event handlers to
 allow intuitive paging through the collection.
 It also enables programmable transitions from one page to the next via two methods: CSS and JavaScript.

 ### CSS